What is cognitive load? Definition, types and examples

 Example: Using larger fonts, bold colors, or contrasting backgrounds to emphasize key messages or navigation options.

-By implementing these strategies, UX designers can create intuitive, user-friendly interfaces that reduce cognitive load.
+By implementing these strategies, UX designers can create intuitive, user-friendly interfaces that reduce load.
 These efforts not only enhance user satisfaction and engagement but also contribute to improved usability and task efficiency across various digital platforms.

 Conclusion